TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- Module search for Transcrypt -r and Transcrypt [-b] now both use same sys.path contents
 - Setup.py adapted to Linux' case sensitivity
-- Unload preloaded org module to allow pip co-installation with Numscrypt
+- Unload preloaded org module, since it may be shadowed by a Trancrypt-specific one
 - Package name changed to lowercase
 - Extended slices added to support Numscrypt, not yet finished
 - Tuple representation made more compact